 Meet the Expert

-Ahead, New York City dermatologists Sheryl D. Clark, MD and Hadley King, MD, weigh in on one particularly prevalent type of paraben, propylparabens, and explain exactly what you need to know—and whether or not there's any cause for concern when it comes to using products that contain propylparabens.
+Keep reading to see whether or not there's any cause for concern when it comes to using products that contain propylparabens.

 Type of Ingredient: Preservative